wrlc-primo-dev/primo-explore-wrlc-announce/README.md

       // - helper code for announcement banner ['wrlcAnnounce'] - //
       app.constant('announceConfig', {

-        // view/edit the values in the regular view by using the same 'id' (/feeds/list<ID>/1/public below) in the following: (docs.google.com/spreadsheets/d/<SHEET_ID>)
+        // view/edit the values in google spreadsheets regular view by using the same 'SHEET_ID' in the following: (docs.google.com/spreadsheets/d/<SHEET_ID>/edit)
         announceAPI: 'https://spreadsheets.google.com/feeds/list/1dhGFCdOYlEG-DxkNs5F94WnHEmEIyTllQKhhWWtmmIE/1/public/values?alt=json',

         // specify which of the N 'entries' (rows) you want the info for [defaulted to 0]